hundredrabbits/Thousand-Rooms/README.md

 # Licenses

-The source code of Thousand Rooms is licensed under **MIT** and the **images, text and assets** are licensed under [BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The source code of Thousand Rooms is licensed under **MIT** (see LICENSE.mit.md) and the **images, text and assets** (see LICENSE.by-nc-sa-4.0.md) are licensed under [BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 View individual licenses for details.